NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console.md

 ![uninstall package command](/images/consume/package-manager-console-uninstall-package.png)

-For more options that you can specify with the `uninstall-package` command, enter `get-help uninstall-package` or see [Package Manager Console Powershell Reference](../Reference/Package-Manager-Console-PowerShell-Reference).

 The following package elements are removed:

 * References in the project.
 In **Solution Explorer**, you no longer see the library in the *References* folder or the *bin* folder.
 (You might have to build the project to see it removed from the *bin* folder.)